-The bill aims to establish regulations for the creation and management of family burial grounds on privately owned property in Washington State, enhancing individual and family connections to the land.
-It allows natural persons to designate areas of their land as family burial grounds, provided they have the written consent of co-owners if applicable.
-The bill outlines specific requirements for the establishment of these burial grounds, including setbacks from property boundaries and critical areas, as well as construction standards for mausoleums and columbaria.
-It also mandates that property owners record interments with the county auditor and disclose the existence of burial grounds when selling the property.
+The proposed bill establishes regulations for the creation and management of family burial grounds on privately owned property in Washington State.
+It allows individuals to designate areas of their land as family burial grounds with the written consent of co-owners, if applicable.
+The bill outlines requirements for establishing these burial grounds, including setbacks from property boundaries and critical areas, size restrictions, and compliance with local building and health laws for any mausoleum or columbarium.
+It also mandates property owners to report interments to the Washington State Department of Archaeology and Historic Preservation and to disclose the existence of family burial grounds when selling the property.
+Notably, family burial grounds will not be exempt from taxation, unlike traditional cemeteries.

 Statutes affected: